angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 <span style="font-size: 10px">Paper Prototype, Cardboard Prototype, Critical Part</span>

 ---
-## Processes
+## Fabrication

+### Casting
-I used CAD to design my whole assembly, using the form for patternmaking and sand casting and the measurements to verify turning on the lathe for the handle.
-I used the metal laser cutter and fingerbrake for the sheet metal box and I used the mill to create precise holes to align the parts I created.
-Finishing the project, I used the table router and band saw to create a wooden base and spent too much time sanding the fortune cookies to mirror finish.
+For the f employing forms to create the organic shape of the fortune cookie for patternmaking and sand casting while using measurements to ensure accurate turning on the lathe for the handle.
+For the sheet metal box, I operated a metal laser cutter and finger brake, and I used the mill to create precise holes for aligning the parts.
+To complete the project, I crafted a wooden base with a table router and band saw, dedicating considerable time to sanding the fortune cookies to a mirror finish.

 {% include image-gallery.html images="laser.jpg, lathe.jpg, mill.jpg" height="400" %}
 <span style="font-size: 10px">Metal laser cutter, Turning Handle, Mill</span>